Monacr/FitSocial/README.md

 npm start
 ```

-You can then press `w` to view the UI locally on the web, or scan the QR code or click on the entry in Expo Go to run on mobile.
+You can then scan the QR code or click on the entry in Expo Go to run on mobile.
+You may be able to run the app on a Mac using an emulator, more information can be found [here](https://docs.expo.dev/workflow/ios-simulator/).
+It has not been tested if the app works on Android, but theoretically it should work.
+Note we do not currently support running the frontend on web.

 ## Testing